 - Corporate General Manager (111211)

 - Finance Manager (132211)

 - Sales & Marketing Manager (131112)

 Associated entities are defined under Section 50AAA of the Corporations Act however in summary, associated entities are businesses or other bodies that are connected to each other in some way.
 This can include, one entity controls the other, the operations, resources of affairs of the business are material to the other, if they are related bodies corporate and if assets or investments are owned by one business in the other.

 Do you require further assistance or information relating to sponsoring an employee?

-Ethos Migration Lawyers are highly skilled in employer sponsored visa subclasses and are able to assess the LMT requirements and whether or not you or your nominated employee may fall into an exemption.
-The best course of action is to book in a consultation with one of our lawyers who can discuss the process and requirements in relation to your business with you.
+Ethos Migration Lawyers work very closely with many businesses in Australia and globally with employer sponsored visa subclasses and are able to assess the LMT requirements and whether or not you or your nominated employee may fall into an exemption.
+The best course of action is to book in a consultation with our immigration lawyers who can discuss the process and requirements with regard to your specific business needs.